 - Use carpet tiles to indicate where people should sit or stand in order to interact with one another at a safe distance.
 These could have footprint stickers on or be brightly coloured and different to those around them

-- Have each member of staff in charge of cleaning their own desk space.
+- Have each member of staff in charge of cleaning their own desk space or get help from office cleaners Sydney.
 Provide individual hand sanitiser, anti-bacterial spray and anti-bac wipes and encourage each person to clean their area and all equipment thoroughly at the start and end of each day

 As this is often a shared space with multiple people, or even people from different offices, it can be one of the trickier areas to manage.
 But with vigilance and strict maintenance, it can still be a hygienic area that all can benefit from.

 - Ensure seating is minimised and spaced out properly